Relations between Aborigines and colonists

 Sometimes laws are created to exert a moral code, sometimes to solve a problem and sometimes to help the powerful consolidate their power.
 These motivations can all be found in the laws that resulted in Convicts being sent to Australia.
 By today's standards, the Convicts had only committed trivial offences and in the case of political crimes, had in fact showed a social conscience.
-The serious crimes, such as rape, murder, or impersonating an Egyptian, were punished in Britain with the death penalty.
+The serious crimes, such as rape, murder, or impersonating an Egyptian, were usually punished in Britain with the death penalty.

 In Australia, laws were even more strict, or more specifically, authorities were given free rein to make anything they wanted to be a criminal offence.
 Consequently, Convicts soon discovered that, in Australia, it was against the law to be pregnant, rude, disrespectful, swear, drink, and even have their hands in their pockets.

 "The law locks up the man or woman